myatktun/myatktun.github.io/_sources/C.rst

 ---------
     * Declaration: where variable is stated but no storage is allocated
     * Definition: where the variable is created or assigned storage
+    * all variables must be declared before use, and can be initialised in declaration
+    * external and static variables are initialised to zero by default
+    * uninitialised automatic variables have undefined/garbage values
     * **Naming Convention**
         - can use letters and digits, but first character must be a letter
         - only library routine names should start with underscore